 The MELD Program will provide paid internships and training opportunities during the academic year for students interested in a career in research and evaluation in the international development industry.
+Admission to MELD is subject to an application process and spaces are limited.
 In coordination with DevLab@Duke, the program will engage students in the management and implementation of real-world development research and evaluation, with the objective of strengthening both research and management skills.
 Students will receive quality training focused on evaluation, real-world work experience, and multiple opportunities for professional networking.
 Each intern is paid hourly for work on projects; travel expenses related to the work will be charged to the program.
 Students will deepen their understanding of program and policy cycles, improve their capacity to generate and communicate policy relevant research findings and learn the critical aspects of project management – from business development budgeting to client and sponsor management.

 Two primary goals of the program include preparing professional graduate students with critical capabilities for securing program evaluation jobs post-graduation, and contributing to the expansion of a new generation of evaluation specialists with both the research and management expertise to contribute to improved development research and programming.
 This is an excellent opportunity for students interested in a career as a monitoring & evaluation officer for an international donor, NGO or non-profit, as well as for students interested in careers with private evaluation firms.